Wyliemaster/gddocs/docs/resources/server/message.md

 | 7   | age		   | **String** | How long ago the message was sent (e.g. "2 months")
 | 8	  | read	   | **Bool** | 0 if the message hasn't been read, 1 if it has
 | 9	  | sender	   | **Bool** | 0 if the user is receiving the message, 1 if they sent it

+### Trivia

+- The current message system has a bug in which replying to a message will fail.
+This is because the client does not have any checks to see if the other user has their messages open when replying so if you send a reply to a user who has their messages closed, the request will return the error code `-1`

+- due to an oversight, you are able to block yourself if you send yourself a message